gabrielemariotti/cardslib/doc/CARDGRID.md

       cards.add(card);
 ```

-Last create a `CardGridArrayAdapter`, get a reference to the `CardListView` from your code and set your adapter.
+Last create a `CardGridArrayAdapter`, get a reference to the `CardGridView` from your code and set your adapter.

 ``` java
         CardGridArrayAdapter mCardArrayAdapter = new CardGridArrayAdapter(context,cards);